oleg-nenashev/oleg-nenashev/speaking/README.md

 * **Headline(s)**:
   * For Jenkins events: Jenkins Maintainer and Board Member
   * For CDF events: Technical Oversight Committee Member, CDF
-  * For working time events: Principal Engineer, CloudBees
+  * For working time events:
+   * Before Oct 31: Principal Engineer, CloudBees
+   * After Nov 01: Community Builder and Developer Advocate, Dynatrace
   * For hardware events: Contributor, FOSSi
 *  **Photo**: [here](/images/profile.jpg).
    Feel free to crop as needed:
 * **Bio**:
 Oleg is a community builder, core maintainer and board member in the Jenkins community.
 He is also a TOC chair and community ambassador in the Continuous Delivery Foundation.
-Oleg is based in Neuchâtel, Switzerland.
 Since 2008 he has worked in the areas of automation infrastructure and frameworks for mixed software-hardware projects.
 Oleg writes code, maintains Jenkins, mentors contributors, and organizes community events and Google Summer of Code in the project.
 He is a big fan of open hardware and embedded.
-He has a PhD degree in hardware design and volunteers in the Free and Open Source Silicon Foundation.
+Oleg has a PhD degree in hardware design and volunteers in the Free and Open Source Silicon Foundation.
 * **Short Bio**: Oleg is a community builder, FOSS and Open Hardware advocate.
 He is a Technical Oversight Committee chair in the Continuous Delivery Foundation.
 He is a core maintainer and board member in Jenkins.

 ## Rider